-Spatial data structures are used to speed up rendering and different queries
+- Spatial data structures are used to speed up rendering and different queries

 - Why more speed?

-- Graphics hardware 2x faster in 6-12 months!
+- Graphics hardware 2x faster in ~2 years!

 - Wait... then it will be fast enough!

 - NOT!

-- We will never be satisfied
+- We will not be satisfied for a long time

-- Screen resolution: angular resolution in "gula fläcken" ~0.001 degree (eye sweeps scene)
+- Screen resolution: angular resolution in eye's macula (gula fläcken) ~0.02 degrees

-- Apple's retina screen: 2880 x 1800
+- Apple's retina screen: e.g., 2880 x 1800.

+- 4K/8K TVs.

-- Realism: global illumination
+- Realism: global illumination, stereo, holographic displays

-- Geometrical complexity: no upper limit!
+- Geometrical complexity: virtually no upper limit.